directus/directus/docs/getting-started/introduction.md

 ### Marketplace

-Coming in 2021.
+Coming soon.
 A library of free and paid Directus extensions created by our core team and community members.